cyberspace7/release-action/README.md

   B --> C
 ```

-### Why it should be used
+### When it should be used

 It should be used if:

 - Commits are systematically pushed to the main branch **through pull requests**;
 - Labels are used in PRs to classify the type (patch, minor, major);
-- Release commit is just about updating the `package.json` file.
+- The release commit is just about updating the `package.json` file.

-### Why it should not be used
+### When it should not be used

 It should not be used if:

 - Commits are **pushed directly** to the main branch;
-- Release commit must include more than updating the `package.json` file,
+- The release commit must include more than updating the `package.json` file,
-  such as a changelog (changelog is generated in the PR body and GitHub release).
+  such as a changelog (the changelog is generated in the PR body and GitHub release).

 ## Usage